-Wenaha Group managed all projects under the $380 million bond program that included two major new construction projects in addition to modernizations of nearly every facility in the district.
+Wenaha Group managed all projects under a $38 million bond program that included two major new construction projects in addition to modernizations of nearly every facility in the district.
 Many of these projects were executed concurrently.
 A new 80,000 square foot K-8 school was constructed in Warm Springs under a complex partnership between the Confederated Tribes of the Warm Springs Indian Reservation and the Jefferson County School District.
-The $22 million project was funded jointly by the tribe and the school district requiring close coordination and cooperation between all parties.
-The facility incorporated important historical and cultural elements with accommodations now common to other school district facilities.
+The project was funded jointly by the Tribe and the District which required close coordination and cooperation between all parties.
+The facility incorporates important historical and cultural elements with accommodations now common to other school district facilities.
 The other centerpiece of the bond program was the new 600 seat performing arts center located at Madras High School.
 This state of the art facility was constructed in an operating school campus which required extensive planning and daily communication to ensure the work could proceed without disruption to school operations and without sacrificing the safety and security of students, staff, and the public.
 Most of the district-wide improvements were focused on improving safety and security and increasing energy efficiency at all facilities.
 Our expertise in the complexities of the SB1149 process as well as our outstanding working relationship with the Oregon Energy Trust resulting in bringing nearly $10 million additional funds into the budget.

 |Project||New Government Building|

 This 100,000 square foot building houses the Confederated Tribes of the Umatilla Indian Reservations tribal government functions.
-The building encompasses many museum quality features to the design and construction to symbolize tribal culture and to recognize the past, present and future of their tribe.
-Some of the features within the building is a dramatic central rotunda, local native art work that is incorporated into the construction, a layout that was designed to improve both employee efficiencies and customer services.
+The building design encompasses many museum quality features to symbolize tribal culture and to recognize the past, present and future of the Tribe.
+Some of the features within the building include a dramatic central rotunda, local native art work that is incorporated into the design and a layout that was designed to improve both employee efficiencies and customer service.
 Eight centralized concrete walls represent layers of the earth and the history of the land that the building was constructed on.

 |Project||Casino Interior Remodel|

-The project consisted of a new approximately 35,000 square foot building expansion which includes casino floor expansion, 250 seat buffet, and kitchen.
+The project consisted of a new approximately 35,000 square foot building expansion which included a casino floor expansion, 250 seat buffet, and kitchen.
 Site work includes patron parking lot improvements and relocating utilities.
-While the parking garage is not part of this project, the footprint for the garage is being prepared.
-The majority of the expansion extends east past the current building wall, but some of the east most sections of games and bathrooms will be part of the area that will become new casino space.
-In order to ensure games are kept in play, the prefunction room will be converted into a temporary nonsmoking section with approximately 80 games.
+While the parking garage was not part of this project, the footprint for the garage was being prepared.
+The majority of the expansion extends east past the current building wall, but some of the east most sections of games and bathrooms were part of the area that became new casino space.
+In order to ensure games were kept in play, the prefunction room was converted into a temporary nonsmoking section with approximately 80 games.

 |Project||Resort & Casino Expansion Phase 1|

-Wenaha Group oversaw this housing project for CTUIR using both federal and tribal funds.
-The project provided four separate duplex units, including one duplex unit providing two separate single-level senior housing units.
-The project had strong TERO requirements, ensuring a diverse workforce and providing employment opportunities for CTUIR members.
+Wenaha Group provided project management services for this housing project on behalf of the Confederated Tribes of the Umatilla Indian Reservation using both federal and tribal funds.
+The project provides four separate duplex units, including one duplex unit providing two separate single-level senior housing units.
+The project had strong TERO requirements, ensuring a diverse workforce and providing employment opportunities for tribal members.